ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 	PrintCss      Custom print style CSS
 	Help          Custom Help pages

-To activate the /option/ customisation mode perform the following actions:-
+To activate the "option" mode perform the following actions:-

 - Update the W2hparm.js to include the global-settings option.
 Include the relevant keynames within the global option settings you wish to modify.
 - Update the XXX-03P transactions to point to the CLI-DIR.
 The modifified w2hparm.js will now be loaded from CLI-DIR and not the default W2H-DIR.
 - Upload the modified w2hparm.js to the CLI-DIR directory.
 - Run the supplied ARBOLOAD job in the CNTL library with OPTION=YES set.
 This will add two new transactions to the W2H and CLI entries to define the /option pathname.